 Children living in the Development must be adequately supervised.
-Applicants with children under ten (10) years of age must provide written verification to Management that adequate day care or supervision will be provided at all times and written verification of school enrollment for children over six (6) years of age.
+Applicants with children under ten (10) years of age must provide written verification to Management that adequate day care or supervision will be provided at all times and written verification of school enrollment for children older than six (6) years of age and younger than eighteen (18) years of age, or until graduation from high school.